wuyichen24/system-design-knowledge/patterns/legacy_system_patterns/Strangler.md

 - General advices
    - Migrate the high-value areas of the legacy application to the new application first.
    - Avoid making widespread changes to the legacy applicaton when migrating to the new application.
+   - Design the new application in such a way as to make it easier for it to be strangled (refactored) in the future.

 ## Pros & Cons
 ### Pros
-- Avoid the risk of the big bang rewrite (cut-over rewrite) of the legacy application.
+- Avoid the risk of the cut-over rewrite of the legacy application.
 - Demonstrate the value of refactoring the legacy application early and often.

 ### Cons